bxparks/AceTime/tools/README.md

 ## Validation Data Generation (`compare_xxx`)

 These programs generate a list of `TestItem` which contains the `epoch_seconds` and the date/time components from various 3rd party date/time libraries.
-The AceTime data/time libraries (specifically the `ZoneProcessor` classes) will be tested against the expected results from these 3rd party libraries:
+Each `TestItem` is recalculated through the AceTime algorithms and compared with the expected results from these 3rd party libraries:

 * `compare_pytz` - Python `pytz` library
 * `compare_dateutil` - Python `python-dateutil` library
 * `compare_java` - Java JDK11 `java.time` library
 * `compare_cpp` - C++ Hinnant Date library
+* `compare_noda` - Noda Time library

-The `zones.txt` from the `tzcompiler.py` determines the time zones which should be processed by the various `compare_xxx` scripts:
+The `zones.txt` from the `tzcompiler.py` determines the time zones which should be processed by the various `compare_xxx` scripts.
+Here is the data flow
+diagram:

 ```
 (cont. from above)